Skip to content

 Practical Tips

-• Haystack Rock is accessible during low tide.
-Check tide tables before your visit.
+• Haystack Rock tidepools are only accessible during low tide – check daily tide tables online.

 Day 7: Oregon Coast